 However, in surrogacy, a woman (also known as the surrogate) is artificially impregnated to carry the child for the couple, where the female partner is unable to carry the child.
-For example, due to her inability to conceive through ART treatments, or where pregnancy is risky.
+This may be due to her inability to conceive through ART treatments, or where pregnancy is risky.

-Assisted Reproduction (AR) centres in Singapore are prohibited from carrying out surrogacy services and risk having their licences suspended or revoked if they do so.
+Assisted Reproduction (AR) centres in Singapore are also prohibited from carrying out surrogacy services and could risk having their licences suspended or revoked if they do so.

 You may refer to our other article for further information on the legal issues to consider about surrogacy in Singapore.